 With persistence and a little bit of luck, Iconspeak became a viral phenomenon.

 You never know when or if you’ll hit that viral wave, and it’s often something you can’t foresee.
 Georg started writing to some blogs and publications about Iconspeak, but they were rejected over 90% of the time.
 When they were rejected by Australian blog, Lost at E Minor, Georg revised his pitch and wrote them back with a few new photos, insisting they take another look.
 This persistence paid off – Lost at E Minor published their piece and that’s what set off their massive popularity.
+The piece was taken down in the meantime.

 In the blink of an eye, Iconspeak went from one order per week to 6 or 7 orders per minute.
 They were flooded with questions and requests, and even gave an interview on CNN.
 Georg says “the viral wave was so big all we had to do was respond to media and customer inquiries for about 3-4 months.
 We had no time to be proactive and develop or execute any strategy.
 We were simply coping with the wave.”